qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/spatial_statistics.rst

 |moderate| |FA| Minimum Distance Analysis
 -------------------------------------------------------------------------------

-Often, the output of an algorithm will not be a shapefile, but rather a table summarizing the statistical properties of a dataset.
+Often, the output of an algorithm will not be a spatial layer, but rather a table summarizing the statistical properties of a dataset.
 One of these is the :guilabel:`Minimum Distance Analysis` tool.

 * Find this tool in the :guilabel:`Processing Toolbox` as :guilabel:`Minimum